tutmryan/vo-dev-api/docs/infrastructure/instance-deploy.md

 - <https://github.com/VerifiedOrchestration/verified-orchestration-api/settings/environments>

-The name of the environment should be the instance name e.g. `demo`.
+The name of the environment should be the instance name e.g. `demo` or `sandbox.demo`.

 ## Configure API environment

-The environment should have deployment protection rules applied.
+The environment should have deployment protection rules applied (required reviewers bobblat cuzzlor).

 ### Variables